zbigniewstefaniuk/chat_app/README.md

 - Redis working with eventlet.
 Now you can chat! ✔

-- resgistration with log in and out, made with flask-wtform and flask-sqlalchemy ✔
+- registration with log in and out, made with flask-wtform and flask-sqlalchemy ✔

 - chat funcionality with flask-socketio ✔